siddaroodh05/siddaroodh05/README.md

 ## About Me
 I’m <Siddaroodh>, a a CS undergraduate based in India, building practical software solutions and constantly learning.

-- 🌱Expanding skills in : <FASTAPi,PostgreSQL,AWS>
+- 🌱Expanding skills in FastAPI, PostgreSQL, and AWS
 - 📫 Reach me at: <siddaroodh2004@gmail.com>

 ---